libis/libis-virtuele-leeszalen-s/modules/Reference/README.md

 Usage
 -----

-The site settigns allows to select the terms to display.
+The site settings allows to select the terms to display.
 The config is the same for the main site pages or in the block form for pages.
 It is recommended to use site pages when possible.